flybywiresim/website/src/posts/development_notam-2021-10.md

 ### State of Hydraulics

-What’s up with hydraulics!?
+So, what’s up with hydraulics?

-Maybe you noticed something new when opening cargo door?
-The default animation was not really satisfying.
-While it may seem we updated the animation with a more realistic one, this is not really what’s going on under the hood.
+You may notice something new when opening the cargo door.
+It may seem like a simple animation update, but it certainly belies what is going on under the hood.

-In fact, the door is now a physical body that is free to move as you probably saw in a previous demo video flying with the opened door.
-We now added fully simulated hydraulic actuators, that can move those heavy loads using hydraulic pressure.
+Remember how we showed that the door is now a free-moving body in a demo video of the A32NX flying with an open door?
+We have since added fully-simulated hydraulic actuators that can move the heavy door using hydraulic pressure.

 #### How is this done?

-We first build the actuator using real life dimensions:
+First, we built the actuator according to real-life dimensions:

 ![hydraulic 1](/img/notam-images/sept/hydraulics-1.png)

-This will enable us to compute the exact force vs pressure relation, but also the fluid reservoir variations due to internal volume asymmetry from extended to retracted position.
-In fact, when gears are retracted in flight, you’ll see how much green hydraulic fluid is missing on that reservoir level on ECAM screen!

-Then actuator is connected to the free moving body using the real-life positions of the anchor point to plane structure, and control arm of the moving body.
+This enabled us to compute not only the exact relation between force and pressure, but also fluid reservoir variations between the extended and retracted positions due to internal volume asymmetry.
+In fact, when the gears are retracted in flight, you will see how much green hydraulic fluid is missing on the reservoir level indicator on the ECAM screen!
+Then, the actuator is connected to the free-moving body using real-life positions of the anchor point to the plane’s structure and control arm of the moving body.

 ![hydraulic 2](/img/notam-images/sept/hydraulics-2.png)

-Now that all parts are connected, the fun begins!
-Pressure in the hydraulic system will provide force, and the pumps of the system will provide hydraulic flow.
-The final power you get to move all those control surfaces is nothing but the constant dance between pressure and flow.
-When you see that cargo door oscillating when it’s opening, there’s no animation: it’s just hydraulics coming to life, while fast pressure changes from control valves opening cause flow oscillations in the system.
+Now that all the parts are connected, the fun begins!
+Pressure in the hydraulic system provides force and system pumps provide hydraulic flow.
+This intricate dance between pressure and flow gives you the power to move the control surfaces.
+That cargo door oscillation you saw in our previous NOTAM is not a hard-coded animation - it is the hydraulics coming to life, as fast pressure changes from the control valves opening cause flow oscillations in the system.

-This is just a cargo door, but keep in mind the same things are happening in a gear system or aileron control.
-Soon you’ll love to see that main gear oscillating when retracting….
-Or being able to use gravity to save the day!
+It does not end here.
+Soon, you will get to see the main gear oscillating when retracting… or use gravity extension to save the day!

-[INSERT GEAR SWING SCRIPT ANIMATION]

 #### What’s next?

-A big overhaul step is being done right now on the core hydraulic system.
-This will bring separate hydraulic sections communicating with check valves.
-And will be able to simulate hydraulic systems of a certain famous 4-engine plane.
+We are overhauling the core hydraulic system, which will see separate hydraulic sections communicating with check valves.
+Of course, we will also be able to simulate the hydraulic systems of a certain 4-engine plane.

-- Electric pumps will get a physical electric current real time regulation, so we hope you’ll hear the difference.
-Let’s hope we don’t burn the circuit breaker.
+- Electric pumps will feature real-time electric current regulation, so we hope you will hear the difference.
+Oh, and we almost forgot: don’t burn the circuit breaker.
-- Power Transfer Unit current simple flow model will get a physical model with real time physics that will replicate those well known dog barks, but also the crazy growling sounds of a slow constant PTU rotation during gear or flap activations with limited pump capacities.
+- We will replace the current simple flow model of the Power Transfer Unit (PTU) with a physical model incorporating real-time physics that will replicate those well-known dog barks, as well as the crazy growling sounds of a slow constant PTU rotation during gear or flap extensions with limited pump capacities.
-- Current RAT simple model will get improvements and will provide hydraulic flow to a fully simulated emergency generator.
+- We will improve the current RAT model so that it provides hydraulic flow to a fully simulated emergency generator.
-- Finally, all control surfaces will eventually be connected to the system and provide true to life behaviour.
+- Finally, all control surfaces will eventually be connected to the system and exhibit true-to-life behaviour.

-If everything is done the right way you should not see any difference!
-After everything comes together with all these little things simulated in the background, when it comes to failures, the difference should be massive and play with your nerves!
+In normal situations, you will not notice any difference.
+Here’s the exciting part, though: with all these little things simulated in the background, it is going to shine when it comes to failures.
+Watch this space.

 ### Exterior Lighting Overhaul